robertocarroll/robertocarroll/journal/_posts/2015-05-01-useful-code-snippets.md

 ## Get rid of new mail (bouncebacks) in Terminal
 * `mail`
-* `delete delete 1-` where  is the number of messages
+* `delete 1-` where 1- is the number of message, ie message 1 or 2 etc
 * `q`

 ## List globally installed NPM packages and version
 * “global installs are for command-line applications.
 Local installs are for things you require().”
 * `npm list -g --depth=0`
 * On [npm and homebrew](https://gist.github.com/DanHerbert/9520689)

+## nvm and node
+* Note: As of 2016 I am using https://github.com/tj/n for Node version stuff.
+* `nvm alias default node` set alias to node itself to avoid updating the default alias along with node version updates later on.
+* `nvm alias default` version, eg `nvm alias default 0.12.7` sets the default node version in your shell.
+Then verify that the change persists by closing the shell window, opening a new one, then: node --version.

 ## Smart quotes
 * ‘Single opening - alt + ]’